argon17/QuickNotes/noetica/psychology/cognitive-dissonance.md

-# cognitive dissonance
+# Cognitive Dissonance
-- the **cognitive dissonance** is the mental discomfort people feel when holding two conflicting beliefs or attitudes
+- **Cognitive dissonance** is the mental discomfort people feel when holding two conflicting beliefs or attitudes.
-- people often change their beliefs or justify their actions to reduce discomfort.
+- People often change their beliefs or justify their actions to reduce this discomfort.

-## examples
+## Examples
-- smoking while knowing the fact that it's bad for health
+- Smoking while knowing the fact that it's bad for health.
-- eating meat while also knowing that it's ethically wrong to hurt animals
+- Eating meat while also knowing that it's ethically wrong to hurt animals.

----